|

 called "The Lemonade Life".
 And this trellis, is

 absolutely, The Lemonade Trellis.
+Not sure

 I can express the depression I felt at having to